anakuron/LiveSplitRemote/README.md

 ### Installing
 change the address & port as needed

-To run you can use
+To run you can use:
 ```
 python LSR.py
 ```